sourmash-bio/sourmash/doc/command-line.md

 To use `subtract` on signatures calculated with
 `-p abund`, you must specify `--flatten`.

+`sig subtract` can only work with compatible sketches - if there are multiple k-mer sizes or molecule types present in any of the signature files, you will need to choose one k-mer size with `-k/--ksize`, and/or one moltype with `--dna/--protein/--hp/--dayhoff`.

 Note: `subtract` only creates one output file, with one signature in it.

 ### `sourmash signature intersect` - intersect two (or more) signatures